sixoverground/tang/SECURITY.md

 ## Supported Versions

-The following Tang versions are currently being supported with security updates.
+The following versions are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |